mixxxdj/manual/source/chapters/library.rst

   and :guilabel:`Load in Deck 2`, among others.
 Making either selection will load a track into a deck.
 * By :ref:`control-keyboard` to load the selected track in the library track table.
-* Using keyboard shortcut keys to load track in Deck1 with Shift + Left and Deck2 with Shift + Right
+Use keyboard :kbd:`Up` and :kbd:`Down` arrow button to select a track, :kbd:`Shift` + :kbd:`Left` to load into Deck 1 and :kbd:`Shift` + :kbd:`Right` to load into Deck 2.
 * Drag-and-drop from library track table: Dragging-and-dropping a track from the track table onto a waveform display will load the track into that deck.
-* Drag-and-drop from deck to deck: Once you've loaded a track to deck, sampler, or preview deck, click on the :ref:`track title <interface-track-info>` and drag it to another deck or sampler.
+* Drag-and-drop from deck to deck: Once you've loaded a track to deck, sampler, or preview deck, click on the :ref:`track title <interface-track-info>`, :ref:`track artist <interface-track-info>` or cover art and drag it to another deck or sampler.
+  Note that you can also drop tracks onto Playlists and Crates in the sidebar, as well as into track tables of active Playlists or Crates.
 * Drag-and-drop from external file browser: Dragging-and-dropping a track from an external file browser directly onto a waveform display in Mixxx will load that track.
 This function also works with some other applications.
 For